hashicorp/serf/website/source/docs/internals/gossip.html.markdown

 The changes from SWIM are noted here:

 * Serf does a full state sync over TCP periodically.
 SWIM only propagates changes over gossip.
-While both eventually reach convergence, the full state sync increases the likelihood that nodes are fully converged more quickly, at the expense of more bandwidth usage.
+While both are eventually consistent, Serf is able to more quickly reach convergence, as well as gracefully recover from network partitions.

 * Serf has a dedicated gossip layer separate from the failure detection protocol.
 SWIM only piggybacks gossip messages on top of probe/ack messages.
-  Serf also piggybacks gossip messages on top of probe/ack messages, but also will periodically send out dedicated gossip messages on their own.
+  Serf uses piggybacking along with dedicated gossip messages.
 This feature lets you have a higher gossip rate (for example once per 200ms) and a slower failure detection rate (such as once per second), resulting in overall faster convergence rates and data propagation speeds.